Broosky/7Driver/README.md

 ## 🔹 Key Features

-- Displays numbers on a 4-digit 7-segment LED display
+- Displays numbers on a 4-digit 7-segment LED display.
 - Built using:
-  - 74XX595 – shift register (serial data output)
+  - 74XX595 – shift register (serial data output).
-  - 74XX155 – 2-to-4 line decoder/demux
+  - 74XX155 – 2-to-4 line decoder/demux.
-- Controlled by an ATmega328P
+- Controlled by an ATmega328P.
-- Segment timing and animation handled in software
+- Segment timing and animation handled in software.
-- Basic Power-On Self-Test (POST) on startup
+- Basic Power-On Self-Test (POST) on startup.
-- Tested with various counting logic
+- Tested with various counting logic.
-- ADC input (with potentiometer) for interactive control or display testing
+- ADC input (with potentiometer) for interactive control or display testing.

 ## 🔹 Design Notes

-- RCLK (Pin 12) of the 74LS595 is tied to SRCLK (Pin 11), so outputs update automatically with each bit shifted in — useful for early animation tests.
+- RCLK (Pin 12) of the 74LS595 is tied to SRCLK (Pin 11), so outputs update automatically with each bit shifted in, which was useful for early animation tests.

 - Designed to minimize microcontroller pin usage:
-  - Serial output via 74LS595 for segment data
+  - Serial output via 74LS595 for segment data.
-  - Digit selection via 74LS155 demux
+  - Digit selection via 74LS155 demux.

 - Early versions featured:
-  - Simple animations
+  - Simple animations.
-  - Shift speed control using an ADC-connected potentiometer
+  - Shift speed control using an ADC-connected potentiometer.

 ## 🔹 General Usage

-- Performs a Power-On Self-Test (POST) to verify segment connections and logic IC behavior
+- Performs a Power-On Self-Test (POST) to verify segment connections and logic IC behavior.
-- Best used with a regulated 5V supply
+- Best used with a regulated 5V supply.

 ## 🔹 Considered Improvements

-- Break out RCLK from SRCLK for controlled output updates
+- Break out RCLK from SRCLK for controlled output updates.
-- Add individual resistors per LED segment for more consistent brightness
+- Add individual resistors per LED segment for more consistent brightness.
-- Extend character support beyond 0–9 and A–F (e.g., letters, symbols)
+- Extend character support beyond 0–9 and A–F (e.g., letters, symbols).
-- Logic to limit counting to prevent overflow or undefined patterns, so it doesn’t lose its digits ☺️
+- Logic to limit counting to prevent overflow or undefined patterns, so it doesn’t lose its digits. ☺️

 ##